MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/tvm-software-inventory.md

 ## Navigate through your software inventory

 1. Select **Software inventory** from the Threat & Vulnerability management navigation menu.
-The **Software inventory** page opens with a list of software installed in your network, vendor name, weaknesses found, threats associated with them, exposed machines, impact, tags.
-You can also filter the software inventory list view based on weaknesses found in the software, threats associated with them, and whether the software or software versions have reached their end-of-life.
+The **Software inventory** page opens with a list of software installed in your network, vendor name, weaknesses found, threats associated with them, exposed machines, impact to exposure score, tags.
+You can also filter the software inventory list view based on weaknesses found in the software, threats associated with them, and whether the software or software versions have reached end-of-support.
 ![Screenshot of software inventory page](images/software_inventory_filter.png)

 2. In the **Software inventory** page, select the software that you want to investigate and a flyout panel opens up with the same details mentioned above but in a more compact view.
 You can either dive deeper into the investigation and select **Open software page** or flag any technical inconsistencies by selecting **Report inaccuracy**.

 3. Select **Open software page** to dive deeper into your software inventory to see how many weaknesses are discovered in the software, devices exposed, installed machines, version distribution, and the corresponding security recommendations for the weaknesses and vulnerabilities identified.
-From the **Version distribution** tab, you can also filter the view by **Version EOL** if you want to see the software versions that has reached their end-of-life which needs to be uninstalled, replaced, or updated.

 ## How it works